Thank you for your feedback.

 Tax

-9. If it fails again then check your HMRC Agent Password.
-If it contains a special character (for example, £, $, %, ! etc.) then this can cause the issue.
+9. If it fails again then re-check your HMRC Agent Password.
+If it contains special characters (for example, £, $, %, ! etc.) then this can cause the issue.

 10. Log in to your HMRC gateway and change the password so it only contains numbers and letters, save it.
-Then go back to step 6 and enter the updated password.
+Then go back to step 5 and manually enter the updated password (do not copy and paste the password).
+YOU MUST regenerate the tax return again to pick up the corrected ID/password and then submit (click the Internet return button etc).

 11. If it still fails then you need to call HMRC support and speak to a senior as there are issues where HMRC can block the submission from their side.